 Liz Sockness recently retired as manager of the bookstore here.
-Last year she shared many of her photographs with us and you can view the slideshow by clicking HERE.
+She shared many of her photographs with us and you can view the hummingbird slideshow by clicking HERE.
 On this trip we met Debbie, the new bookstore manager.

 The Nature Conservancy’s Visitors' Center at Ramsey Canyon is open 9 AM to 5 PM.
 Closed Tuesdays & Wednesdays.